Interpersonal Communication in the Workplace: How to Foster Better Relationships and Improve Productivity

 Putting people who work together in a relaxed environment and getting acquainted through team building is an excellent way of improving workplace interpersonal skills.

 When individuals have the chance to talk about things closer to their hearts – like their passions, people more willingly open up.
-Getting to know the people behind a job has proven to increase productivity at work in the long term.
+Getting to know the people behind a job has proven to increase work efficiency in the long term.

-5. How to foster strong interpersonal relationships while working remotely?
+how to foster strong interpersonal relationship while working remotely

 Our new social context has brought many challenges in terms of interpersonal communication.
 However, thanks to a strong desire for connectivity and a sense of belonging, people have found creative ways to keep in touch, even within the circumstances of social distancing.